liupy2000/liupy2000.github.io/_pages/about.md

 ## 2026

+- Received the **Best Paper Competition Winner** award at the 2026 INFORMS Conference on Quality, Statistics, and Reliability.
 - Our paper “Feedback control for functional time series via functional state space with exogenous inputs” received a **Major Revision** from *European Journal of Operational Research*.
 - Our paper “Structure learning for functional directed acyclic graph via order-of-addition experiment” received a **Major Revision** from *IISE Transactions*.
 - Our paper “Motorail loading problem with two-dimensional irregular constraints” received a **Major Revision** from *Transportation Research Part B: Methodological*.